top of page

 $150 was presented to each of the subject award winners from the Upper Allen Woman’s Club GFWC.

-Health, Safety & Physical Education – Benjamin Wenger
+Health, Safety & Physical Education – Ella Fisher

-Checks in the amount of $2,500 each will be mailed to their respective colleges on behalf of Emily and Madeline.
+Checks in the amount of $2,500 each will be mailed to their respective colleges on behalf of Alicia (University of Delaware) and Katelyn (Pennsylvania State University).

 CONGRATULATIONS!